 With their euphoric storm of hippified techno sounds, whipped up by a barefoot Rodden and a beret-clad Cook on an analogue electronic kit flanked by a mini backdrop of psychic signs and symbols suggests biblical weather wouldn’t be a problem.

-Franz Ferdinand enter with the sort of showbiz swagger fourteen months on the road and an old school dance hall style backdrop bring with it.
+Franz Ferdinand enters with the sort of showbiz swagger fourteen months on the road and an old school dance hall style backdrop brings with it.